Kingman and Heritage Islands

 Islands in the Anacostia River in Washington, D.C.

 Kingman and Heritage Islands are artificial islands located in the Anacostia River in Washington, D.C.
 Both islands were built from material dredged from the river and completed in 1916.
 Kingman Island is bordered on the east by the River and on the west by the 110 acre Kingman Lake.
 Heritage Island is surrounded by Kingman Lake.
 Both islands were federally owned property managed by the National Park Service until the D.C. government took control in 1995.

 Kingman Island is bisected by Benning Road via the Ethel Kennedy Bridge at a place called the Burnham Barrier, with the southern half of the island bisected by East Capitol Street via the Whitney Young Memorial Bridge.
 Langston Golf Course occupied the northern half of Kingman Island, while Heritage Island and the southern half of Kingman Island constitute the protected Kingman and Heritage Island Park.
-The former RFK Stadium and future New RFK Stadium campus are located to the west.
+The former RFK Stadium and future New Stadium at RFK Campus are located to the west.
 Kingman Island and Lake are named after Dan Christie Kingman, the former head of the United States Army Corps of Engineers.